aspose-pdf/Aspose-PDF-Tutorials/pdf/english/net/document-manipulation/_index.md

 Learn how to add page breaks in PDF documents using Aspose.PDF for .NET.
 Follow our step-by-step guide on installation, setup, and implementation.

 ### [Add Rectangles & Configure PDF Pages with Aspose.PDF .NET&#58; A Comprehensive Guide](./aspose-pdf-net-add-rectangles-configure-pages/)
-Master adding rectangles and configuring pages in PDFs using Aspose.PDF for .NET.
+Master adding rectangles and configuring pages in PDFs using Aspose.PDF .NET.
 Follow this guide to learn document manipulation techniques effectively.

 ### [Aspose.PDF .NET&#58; Set PDF Margins & Customize Headers/Footers](./aspose-pdf-net-master-pdfs-margins-headers-footers/)
-Master the art of setting page margins and customizing headers/footers in your PDFs with Aspose.PDF for .NET.
+Master the art of setting page margins and customizing headers/footers in your PDFs with Aspose.PDF .NET.
 Follow this detailed guide to enhance document layout consistency.

 ### [Aspose.PDF for .NET&#58; Add Text and Images to PDFs using C# (Tutorial)](./aspose-pdf-add-text-images-csharp/)
 Learn how to add text fragments and images to PDF documents programmatically with Aspose.PDF for .NET using C#.
 This tutorial covers all necessary steps from setup to implementation.